Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 }
 ```

 That is how we can add a custom background image to the Tailwind config.
-We can then use the images using the `bg` sub class.
+We can then use the images using the `bg` sub-class.

 ```html
 <div class="card-zoom-image bg-beetle"></div>
 ```

-Note that we use the `bg` prefix with the name we put in our Tailwind config file.
+We use the `bg` prefix with the name we put in our Tailwind config file.

 ## Styling the cards

 Now let's get working on adding some generic styling to our cards.

-We will use the `@apply` rule to make sure we only use Tailwind classes.
+We will use the `@apply` rule to only use Tailwind classes.

 The first element is the `card-zoom` class.
 It's the main wrapper for the image and the text.